 Don’t be led astray when those who want to compromise with millions of years use the word science.

 Don’t be led astray when those who want to compromise with millions of years and evolution use the word science.
-Remember, observational science that builds our technology is very different from historical science, which involves beliefs about the past—beliefs about origins (see page 44).
+Remember, observational science that builds our technology is very different from historical science, which involves beliefs about the past—beliefs about origins (see this article).
 The compromisers have used the word science to intimidate people for centuries.
 Now they are attempting to intimidate homeschoolers.

 Sadly many don’t understand how the compromisers are brainwashing them by not admitting that they are mixing historical science (beliefs about origins) and observational science (empirical science in the lab that builds technology) together and calling them both “science.”
 The secularists use this trick to intimidate and falsely indoctrinate people to think that beliefs about origins are on a par with repeatable, verifiable observational science.